 Fundamental to the concentration is coursework in two literary traditions.
-Students may choose to complete coursework in two of the three fields: Classics, English, and/or Modern Languages and Literatures.
-Students will begin their studies with coursework in Classics, English, and/or Modern Languages and Literatures.
+Students may choose to complete coursework in two of the three fields: Classics, English, and/or Modern Languages and Literature.
 These lower-level courses will satisfy the prerequisites required for advanced coursework in each discipline.
-First- and second-year students can also take the World Literature course (CWL 333) and the Introduction to Comparative Literature course (CWL 220).
+First-year and sophomore students can also take the CWL 333 and CWL 220.